Configuring the IDE

 }

-Adding Radon IDE launch configuration (when launch.json
+Adding Radon IDE launch configuration by editing launch.json file

 This step is only necessary if you already had launch configuration.

-In that scenario, you'll need to open .vscode/launch.json
+In that scenario, you'll need to open .vscode/launch.json and add the following object to configurations array:

 {